Open Editor →

 A notification appears stating "Disk Quota Exceeded" when trying to save a file, or a package installation immediately rolls back and fails.

-Your project has reached the hard physical storage limit of your tier (100MB for Free, 1GB for Pro).
+Your account has reached its physical storage limit (512MB).
 Installed packages, CSV files, and SQLite databases all count toward this limit.

-Open the Packages panel and uninstall heavy libraries you are no longer using, or delete large data assets from the Explorer.
-Free users can upgrade to Pro to receive a 10x storage increase.
+Open the Packages panel and uninstall heavy libraries you are no longer using, or delete large data assets from the Explorer to free up space.

 My script stops suddenly after 60 seconds

-The Output log shows [System]: Script execution timed out and the process terminates before your loop completes.
+The Output log shows Execution session timed out after 60 seconds. and the process terminates before your loop completes.

-You are on the Free or Guest tier, which enforces a strict 60-second execution wall to ensure fair resource distribution across the cluster.
+Python Online enforces a 60-second execution wall to ensure fair resource distribution across the compute cluster.

-Optimize your script to run faster, process data in smaller batches, or upgrade to a Pro Workstation to unlock 24/7 unlimited execution time.
+Optimize your script to run faster or process data in smaller batches.

 Architectural Boundaries (Known Limits)

-To ensure platform-wide stability and security, Python Online operates within specific, unchangeable boundaries.
+To ensure platform-wide stability and security, Python Online operates within specific boundaries.

 1. The Immutable Root Filesystem

 The containers running your code are locked down.
 The root OS is read-only.
-You cannot use commands like sudo or apt-get install to install system-level C libraries.
+You cannot use commands like sudo or apt-get install.
 All Python dependencies must be installed via pip into your project's isolated user-space (the .pypackages folder).

 To prevent malicious fork-bomb attacks from taking down a compute node, all containers are strictly capped at 64 concurrent processes.
 Attempting to spawn hundreds of threads in Python will result in a Resource temporarily unavailable OS error.